 According to state law, Delta 8 is legal in Kansas.
-Though, Delta 8 is federally legal due the the 2018 US Farm Bill which made industrial hemp-derived products like CBD and Delta 8 THC legal (as long as the Delta 9 contents remain under the .3% Delta-9 THC threshold), some US States have their own laws regarding these products in the State.
+Though, Delta 8 is federally legal due the the 2018 US Farm Bill which made industrial hemp-derived products like CBD and Delta 8 THC legal (as long as the Delta 9 contents remain under the .3% Delta-9 THC threshold, as measured on a dry weight basis), some US States have their own laws regarding these products in the State.
 Unlike CBD, Delta 8 is psychoactive and will get you high.
 Learn about the legalities of buying and selling Delta 8 in the State of Kansas.

 Yes, Delta 8 THC is legal in the State of Kansas.

 In Kansas, Delta 8 is allowed.
 Classified as legal hemp material both federally and at the state-level, by reviewing the state's Delta-8 laws, we see that legal Delta-8 can be bought and sold in the State of Kansas.
 As one of the isomers of hemp-- Delta-8 THC likened to a trans tetrahydrocannabinol, resembles the chemical structure of Delta-9 THC however due to the president signing the 2018 Farm Bill, Delta-8 THC is one of industrial hemp varieties allowed by federal law as it is derived from industrial hemp.

 Federally, delta-9 tetrahydrocannabinol (Delta-9 THC) is restricted to not exceed .3% delta-9 tetrahydrocannabinol concentration as measured on a dry weight basis.
 With the newly discovered Delta-8 effects found to be able to get users "high" due to its psychoactive qualities found in the Delta-8 content, it had many wondering if "Delta 8 is legal in Kansas?"